inasafe/inasafe-doc/docs/source/training/intermediate/osm/305-using-private-data-store.rst

 Editing the map works just the same as before.
-The only difference is that when you upload changes, some tags will be automatically saved on the private datastore, and the rest will be saved directly onto OpenStreetMap.
+The only difference is that when you upload changes, some tags will be automatically saved on the private datastore, and the rest will be saved directly onto OSM.

 5. After installing the plugin, the first time you download data you will be asked for your HOT datastore username and password.